mjumbewu/gedit-settings/README.rst

 Configuration files for gEdit.
 The plugins are:

+* ``immitation`` -- From http://codetree.com.au/projects/imitation/, an awesome
+  sequel to Multi-edit for quickly making changes in multiple places.
 * ``trailsave``
 * ``snapopen`` -- From https://github.com/rubencaro/gedit-snapopen-plugin, which
   was originally forked from Mads Buus Westmark's (MadsBuus) work.